ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 During the pause in Sloane's explanation, Maiselle's gaze drifts to Dain's throat again, her brow furrowing slightly before her eyes widen with realization.
 She looks at Sloane, then back at Dain's throat again before cocking her head to the side.

 "Thoirt and Cath are bonded."
-Sloane announces, blinking when Sven presses the suite door shut; he casts a sound shield across it and looks directly at Dain with a shocked expression and his inky black eyebrows lifted.
+Sloane announces, blinking when Sven casts a sound shield across the door and looks directly at Dain with a shocked expression and his inky black eyebrows lifted.

 Sloane continues, "But before this happened Dain and I—"

 "Sloane do you have any fucking idea—"

-"Mo, listen to me!"
+"Mo, *listen* to me!"

 She straightens out her back and juts her chin out, head lifting to give Imogen an indignant glare.